hawtio/hawtio/DEVELOPERS.md

 You have now defined a variable called _s_ which contains all the values in the active AngularJS scope so you can navigate into the scope and inspect values or invoke functions in the REPL, etc.

+### Handy AngularJS programming tips

+#### Use a nested scope object to own state for 2 way binding

+When binding models to HTML templates; its always a good idea to use a level of indirection between the $scope and the property.
+So rather than binding to $scope.name, bind to $scope.entity.name then have code like

+    $scope.entity = { "name": "James" };

+This means to that to reset the form you can just do

+    $scope.entity = {};

+And you can then refer to the entire entity via **$scope.entity**.
+Another reason for doing this is that when you have lots of nested scopes; for example when using nested directives, or using includes or layouts, you don't get inheritence issues; since you can acess $scope.entity from child scopes fine.

+#### When working with $routeParams use the $scope.$on

+Its often useful to use $routeParams to get the URI template parameters.
+However due to [the rules on who gets the $routeParams injected](http://deansofer.com/posts/view/14/AngularJs-Tips-and-Tricks-UPDATED#routing) when using layouts and so forth, the $routeParams can be empty.

+So put all code that uses $routeParams inside the $routeChangeSuccess callback:

+    $scope.$on('$routeChangeSuccess', function(event, routeData){
+      // process $routeParams now...
+    });

 ### Local Storage

 hawtio uses local storage to store preferences and preferred views for different kinds of MBean type and so forth.